 UpLaunch is a great example of a startup that has found success in a mid-sized market.
 The company provides a CRM and marketing solution aimed at gym owners.
 It provides them with access to all the tools gyms need to grow their business in a single platform.

 It works because while there are plenty of CRM solutions available, not many offer the exact functionality gym owners need at a price and simplicity that make it attractive to them.

 By creating a product that targets this market, the UpLauch owners have built a product that they say generates over $65,000 per month.
 This is especially impressive considering they were only founded in 2017.

 As well as their great product and manageable market, some of the company’s success can be put down to the founders’ significant experience in the fitness industry, as well as experience running their businesses in the form of their gyms.

 Will this business become worth hundreds of millions of dollars?

 Probably not, but it doesn’t matter – it’s delivering a great product and owning its niche.
 And while it may not be worth billions, the gym market is pretty big, so becoming an international market leader would be a multi-million dollar business.
 And who knows, they may expand horizontally or vertically, attract venture dollars and go big.

 The MOHARA Model

-We help startups build products and navigate the journey from seed to series A, rather uniquely we are happy to invest in startups that have ambitions to dominate a smaller market – it isn’t unicorn hunting or nothing – there are many great startups in-between.
+We help startups build products and navigate the journey from seed to series A, rather uniquely, we are happy to invest in startups that have ambitions to dominate a smaller market – it isn’t unicorn hunting or anything – there are many great startups in-between.